ru22-14/rock-paper-scissors-lizard-spock/README.md

-# Rock, Paper, Scissors, Lizard, Spock Game
+<h1 align="center">Rock, Paper, Scissors, Lizard, Spock Game</h1>

+![This is an image](./assets/images/Screenshot%20responsiveness.png)

+# Introduction
 This website is aimed at anyone that likes a good game of **rock, paper, scissors, lizard, spock**.
 The aim is to give the sites user a great and submersive experience.
 The result of the Game is totally fair as the computer chooses randomly.
 This Game targets towards both **adults** and **children**.
 The Rules of the Game are defined so the players can easily learn then and play the Game.
-![This is an image](./assets/images/Screenshot%20responsiveness.png)

 # Features

 ### Existing Features
 - Header
      - The Header is located on the top of the page and clearly displays the name of the game.
 It